oprypin/crsfml/docs/api/system.md

 This function will block the execution until the thread's function ends.

-Warning: if the thread function never ends, the calling thread will block forever.
+WARNING: If the thread function never ends, the calling thread will block forever.
 If this function is called from its owner thread, it returns without doing anything.